 The trainings are part of Attorney General Raoul's work to address violence throughout Illinois.
 In addition to working with local law enforcement agencies and prosecutors to increase awareness of Illinois' red flag law, Raoul has worked with other law enforcement agencies to address gaps in the state's FOID card system.
 The Attorney General's office supported a law that was signed in 2021 to expand background checks and require the Illinois State Police (ISP) to confiscate firearms from individuals whose FOID cards have been revoked.
-Raoul's office also prosecutes individuals who lie on FOID card applications, collaborates with local law enforcement to combat gun trafficking and uses the office's jurisdiction to prosecute multi-county gun trafficking offenses.
+Raoul's office also prosecutes individuals who lie on FOID card applications, collaborates with local law enforcement to combat gun trafficking and uses the office's jurisdiction to prosecute multicounty gun trafficking offenses.

-The Attorney General's office, in collaboration with Everytown for Gun Safety, created a state-of-the-art crime-gun tracing database, Crime Gun Connect.
-The database will be housed at the ISP and will serve an investigative tool accessible only by Illinois law enforcement officials and collects data related crime gun tracing performed in the state of Illinois since 2009.
+Additionally, the Attorney General's office is working to ensure law enforcement agencies around Illinois can access tools to help address gun violence.
+For instance, Raoul's office created a state-of-the-art crime-gun tracing database, Crime Gun Connect.
+The database is housed at the ISP and serves as an investigative tool accessible only by Illinois law enforcement officials and collects data related crime gun tracing performed in the state of Illinois since 2009.
 The Attorney General's office filled in the gap and has conducted law enforcement trainings to increase awareness and usage of the new database.
-Nationally, Attorney General Raoul successfully partnered with Everytown for Gun Safety and the city of Kansas City to get the federal firearm license of an unscrupulous arms manufacturer revoked.
+Nationally, Attorney General Raoul successfully filed and resolved a lawsuit to get the federal firearm license of an unscrupulous arms manufacturer revoked.

-In addition to supporting law enforcement, the Attorney General's office supports victims' service providers around Illinois that support trauma informed services for crime victims and their families.
+In addition to supporting law enforcement, the Attorney General's office supports victims' service providers around Illinois that offer trauma-informed services for crime victims and their families.
 Raoul's Crime Victims Services Division administers a host of programs and services to assist survivors of violent crime.
 For instance, the Illinois Crime Victims Compensation program offers reimbursement for expenses incurred by eligible victims as a result of a violent crime.
 More information is available on the Attorney General's website.